 The shooter starts behind the barrel at the right with hands on barrel and when ready says, "Shoot For A Cure".
-At the beep, draw pistols per your category; engage the pistol targets in a Prairie City Slim sweep; by engaging P3, P1, P3, P2, P3, P3, P5, P3, P4, P3.
+At the beep, draw pistols per your category; engage the pistol targets in the following order: P3, P2, P1, P2, P3, P3, P4, P5, P4, P3.
 Holster pistols.
 Move to barrel on left, retrieve rifle and engage the rifle targets with same sequence as the pistols.
 Make rifle safe.
-Retrieve the shotgun, engage S1, S2, S3, and S4 in any order, all must fall.
+Retrieve the shotgun, engage the knock down, the popper, S1, S2, S3, and S4 in any order, all must fall.
+Popper must be attempted; 5 second bonus for a hit and no call on a miss.
 Retrieve long guns and move to the unloading table.